NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Shoveling snow can be tiring, but a cordless snow blower can minimize the bending, lifting, and tossing that’s necessary to clear driveways and walkways.
+Shoveling snow can be tiring, but a cordless snow blower can minimize the bending, lifting, and tossing necessary to clear driveways and walkways.
 Another major benefit of these tools is that they don’t emit unpleasant and harmful fumes, which makes them better for the environment than gas-powered snow blowers.
-To help you sift through all the options, we tested several of the most popular models, looking at power, maneuverability, and overall efficiency.
+To help you sift through all the options, we tested a dozen popular models, evaluating them on power, maneuverability, and overall efficiency.

-Though we’ve tested a dozen cordless snow blowers, our favorite is the Ryobi 40V 22″ Two-Stage Cordless Snow Blower for its sturdy build and powerful performance.
-It impressed us in just about every kind of snow, but it’s not the only one worthy of a look.
+After our tests and an interview with a snow-removal expert, we chose the Ryobi 40V 22″ Two-Stage Cordless Snow Blower as our favorite for its sturdy build and powerful performance.
+It impressed us in just about every kind of snow, but it’s not the only option worthy of a look.

-These top picks are among the best in their category, with options and sizes to suit a variety of snow-blowing needs.
-Keep reading to find how these models fared in our tests, and learn what to look for when shopping for the best cordless snow blower.
+Our top picks are among the best in their category, with a range of models and sizes to suit a variety of snow-blowing needs.
+Keep reading to find out how well these models cleared snowy exteriors and to learn what to look for when shopping for one of the best cordless snow blowers.

 1. BEST OVERALL: Ryobi 40V 22″ Two-Stage Cordless Snow Blower